-The Commission or its Chairperson shall request from each primary management official and from each key employee all of the information provided on the initial application pursuant to Section 5.2.4 of this Code, which will be used by the Commission or a designated independent investigator to conduct or cause to be conducted a background investigation for each primary management official and key employee at least as stringent as those required by parts 556 and 558 of the Code of Federal Regulations.
+The Commission or its Chairperson shall request from each primary management official and from each key employee all of the information provided on the initial application pursuant to Section 5.2.4 of this Code, which will be used by the Commission or a designated independent investigator to conduct or cause to be conducted a background investigation for each primary management official and key employee at least as stringent as those required by 25 CFR §§ 556 and 558.
 The Commission shall perform or cause to be performed a criminal records check, conducted in accordance with state law procedures, on all applicants and licensees, for verification of the information contained in Section 5.2.4.